The Writer's Corner

-“Yes, the original Sinter Klaas
+“Yes, the original Sinter Klaas died… See there is only so much

-throughout the world and when his heart became full, from all the happiness and joy he
+his heart became full, from all the happiness and joy he

-delivered… he chose another person who would love
+delivered… he chose another person who would love the children

-presents to good little boys and girls.
+to good little boys and girls.
 Through the years, we came to

 call him Santa Claus.”